You Know You’re a Global Hobo When…

 As soon as you enter any café/bar/hostel, your first question is, “Can I please have the wifi password?”

-You own at least one pair of hippie pants from South East Asia so baggy it looks like you pooed yourself (which you’ve probably also done, because you can only ever afford street food).
+You own at least one pair of hippie pants so baggy it looks like you pooed yourself (which you’ve probably also done, because your pathetic stomach is still adjusting to foreign food).

-You have a beard/dreadlock/hair wrap/scar from that time you crashed your moped when you were stoned on the finest quality Cambodian weed.
+You have a beard/hair wrap/scar from that time you crashed your moped the first time you drove it.

 You feel safe in the knowledge that undies can be worn four ways before they need to be changed.